publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch6A/schII/ptH/m__us_usc_t42_s273.md

             (B) conduct and participate in systematic efforts, including professional education, to acquire all useable organs from potential donors,

-            (C) arrange for the acquisition and preservation of donated organs and provide quality standards for the acquisition of organs which are consistent with the standards adopted by the Organ Procurement and Transplantation Network under [section 274(b)(2)(E) of this title][/us/usc/t42/s274/b/2/E], including arranging for testing with respect to preventing the acquisition of organs that are infected with the etiologic agent for acquired immune deficiency syndrome,
+            (C) arrange for the acquisition and preservation of donated organs and provide quality standards for the acquisition of organs which are consistent with the standards adopted by the Organ Procurement and Transplantation Network under [section 274(b)(2)(E) of this title][/us/usc/t42/s274/b/2/E], including arranging for testing with respect to identifying organs that are infected with human immunodeficiency virus (HIV),

             (D) arrange for the appropriate tissue typing of donated organs,